ishikaa2504/cse110/index.md

 - [ ] Do a cool project
 - [ ] Get more knowledge about what working in the tech industry feels like

+### Lab 1
+Please find the screenshots for Lab 1 linked here

 ## Hobbies
 1. I'm an avid weightlifter, with a black belt in karate.
 This year, I'm looking forward to exploring more combative sports like boxing or muay thai.